abhishekarya1/Hash-Define-myNotes/content/markdown/reference.md

 ---
 ### 17. YouTube Videos {#youtube}

-Videos can be added directly by just pasting their embed code inside Markdown.
+Videos can be added directly on most markdown flavors by just pasting their embed code inside Markdown.